Mapping properties of the heat operator on edge manifolds: Introduction and statement of the main results

 \end{enumerate} where $g^B$ is a Riemannian metric on the closed manifold $B$, $g^F$ is a symmetric 2-tensor on the fibration $\partial M$ restricting to a Riemannian metric on each fibre $F$, and $|h|_{g_0}=O(x)$ as $x \to 0$. \end{defn}

 We will refer to either of these metrics as an edge metric.
+In the case of an incomplete edge metric, if $\dim F = 0$ then $(M,g)$ is the interior of a compact (non-singular Riemannian) manifold with boundary $B\times F$.
+Hence we consider $\dim F \geq 1$ in the incomplete setup.

 As the names imply, incomplete or complete edge metrics are incomplete or complete as Riemannian metrics.
 In the complete case $\partial M$ is at infinite distance from any point in the interior of $\overline{M}$; note that the two types of edge metrics are conformal in the interior of $\overline{M}$.
 Examples of complete edge metrics include asymptotically hyperbolic (conformally compact or $0$-metrics) and asymptotically cylindrical (b-metrics) metrics, with $\dim F = 0$ and $\dim B = 0$ respectively.
 The product metric on $\bH^{b+1} \times \bS^f$ provides an example of a complete edge metric with trivial fibration structure.
 Examples of incomplete edge metrics include conic metrics and conformal compactifications of asymptotically hyperbolic metrics.

 We consider a slightly restricted class of edge metrics, requiring that $\phi: (\partial M, g^F + \phi^*g^B) \to (B, g^B)$ be a Riemannian submersion.
 Recall that if $p\in \partial M$, then $T_p\partial M$ splits into vertical and horizontal subspaces as $T^V_p \partial M \oplus T^H_p \partial M$, where $T^V_p\partial M$ is the tangent space to the fibre of $\phi$ through $p$ and $T^H_p \partial M$ is the orthogonal complement of this subspace.
 The new condition on $g_0$ implies that the restriction of the tensor $g^F$ to $T^H_p \partial M$ vanishes.
 Moreover, in the case of incomplete edge metrics we need to assume that the Laplacians associated to $g^F$ at each $b\in B$ are isospectral.
 We summarize these additional conditions in the definition below.